DOI-USGS/ISIS3/Deploying-an-Application-Within-a-Docker-Container.md

 `sudo journalctl -xe`  Queries the contents of the systemd journal.
 It is useful for debugging problems related to the docker.service not loading.

+Create a file called daemon.json which will be used to config docker.
+Place it (using sudo privileges obviously) here:  /etc/docker

+Mine looks like this at present:

+`{`
+    `"storage-driver": "overlay2",`
+    `"graph": "/var/lib/docker",`
+    `"debug": false,`
+    `"hosts": ["unix:///var/run/docker.sock","tcp://localhost:6666"]`
+`}`